Green Party of Canada candidates in the 2004 Canadian federal election: Nepean—Carleton: Chris Paul Walker

-Walker was born in Oakville, Ontario.
+Chris Paul Walker was born in Oakville, Ontario.
 He moved to Kingston for service in the naval reserve, and graduated from Queen's University in 1985 with a Bachelor of Arts degree in psychology.
 Walker worked for a development company in Toronto for four years, and returned to Kingston in 1993 to work as a home renovator and renewable energy consultant (Kingston Whig-Standard, 10 May 1997).
 He was 42 years old in 2004.

 Walker is a frequent candidate for the GPC and the provincial Green Party of Ontario.
 He ran an entirely solo campaign in the 1997 federal election, working without a riding association or election scrutineers.
 After the election, he helped to build a Green Party association in Kingston (KWS, 3 June 1997).

-He was not a candidate in the 2006 election, but is the nominated candidate for the 40th Canadian federal election in the nearby riding of Lanark—Frontenac—Lennox and Addington.
+Walker was not a candidate in the 2006 election, but is the nominated candidate for the 40th Canadian federal election in the nearby riding of Lanark—Frontenac—Lennox and Addington.